-The True VRR switching on Samsung Galaxy Note 20 Ultra is still not seamless but switching between preset modes, but there are more gradations or subset under different modes.
+Even the True VRR on Samsung Galaxy Note 20 Ultra is still not seamless but switching between preset modes – there are more gradations or subsets under different modes.
 For instance, in the 60Hz mode, the Galaxy Note20 Ultra can switch between 1Hz, 10hz, 24hz, 30hz, 40hz, and 60hz.

 Xiaomi’s AdaptiveSync variable display implementation is even rawer.
-The IPS LCD displays on the Mi 10T series simply switches between 7 presets – 144Hz, 120Hz, 90Hz, 60Hz, 50Hz, 48Hz, and 30Hz.
+The IPS LCD displays on Xiaomi and Poco phones simply switch between 6 or 7 presets – 144Hz, 120Hz, 90Hz, 60Hz, 50Hz, 48Hz, and 30Hz.
 The company, however, claims a similar reduction in battery drain and that’s perhaps what matters.